Updated on August 23, 2022

 Talk to a Harker Heights CPS Lawyer During a Free Consultation

-Our attorneys at The Law Office of Brett H. Pritchard help clients in Harker Heights and all across Texas to protect their legal rights and help them withstand CPS investigations.
-You can schedule a free consultation with our knowledgeable and results-driven CPS lawyers by contacting us online or calling 254-501-4040.
+Our attorneys at The Law Office of Brett H. Pritchard help clients in Harker Heights and all across Texas to protect their legal rights and help them through CPS investigations.
+You can schedule a FREE consultation with our knowledgeable and results-driven CPS lawyers by contacting us online or calling us at (254) 781-4222.